taddmtii/Rook/README.md

 Python Standard Library

 ## Install / Run Project
-You do not need any external tools or libraries to run Rook.py .
+You do not need any external tools or libraries to run Rook.py.

 ## Known Issues:
-When saying no to being ready to play the game in discard(), program does not remove some elements (?)
+self.discardpoints not being added to anyones overall points.